DChristianson/nand2tetris-samples/StarHack/README.md

 In order to get around this first hurdle the Jack compiler found in the nand2tetris-samples project implements a few extensions and optimizations that enable the code to "fit" on a VM emulator, and several of the provided OS libraries have been heavily modified to aid in this effort.

-Note that if you want to try the OS code and compiler to shortcut the Nand2Tetris course... well, you're only cheating yourself...
+Note that if you want to use the provided OS code and compiler to shortcut the Nand2Tetris course... well, you're only cheating yourself...

 # Links
  * https://www.nand2tetris.org/